UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   service desk, or help desk of your organization, or they might be persons like research engineers, data stewards, data managers, or data consultants.

-Then, follow the following steps, and also watch the video below:
+### Create a SURF Research Cloud workspace

+To create a SURF Research Cloud workspace, follow the following steps:

 * Go to the [SURF Research Cloud portal](https://portal.live.surfresearchcloud.nl) and log in.